List of Gargoyles characters: Hakon

-Hakon (voiced by Clancy Brown) was the leader of the Vikings who ransacked Castle Wyvern in 994 and destroyed most of the gargoyles.
+Hakon (voiced by Clancy Brown) was the leader of the Vikings who ransacked Castle Wyvern in 994 and destroyed most of the gargoyles in their stone sleep.
 He was killed, along with the Captain of the Guard, when they fell off a cliff, but their spirits remained trapped in the area as punishment for their actions.
 When Goliath returned to the Wyvern site a thousand years later, the Captain and Hakon, in spirit form, attempted to steal Goliath's lifeforce to free themselves from the area.
 Hakon's spirit reappeared throughout the series, trying to take revenge on Goliath.
 Before his death, Hakon apparently fathered children who became the ancestors of Pack member Wolf.
 His spirit later bonded to his axe.
-After the axe was destroyed by Hudson, his spirit dissolved.
+After the axe was destroyed by Hudson, Hakon's spirit dissolved.

 Finella

 Finella (voiced by Sheena Easton) is a Scottish princess from 995.
 Finella was conned into helping Constantine set a deadly trap for King Kenneth upon Constantine's promise to marry her.
 Less than pleased at his betrayal and engagement to another, Finella helped Princess Katharine and the Magus get the eggs to Avalon and escape from Constantine, who wanted to marry Princess Katherine to secure his claim to the throne and destroy the eggs.
 Finella did not follow Katharine and company onto Avalon, instead choosing to guard the Grimorum Arcanorum with help from Tom's mother Mary.

 In 997, while Timedancing, Brooklyn arrived to save Finella and Mary from one of Constantine's soldiers.
 Together, the three of them joined Constantine's enemies, led by King Kenneth III.
 The book was taken from Finella, during the fight, by Constantine's sorcerer, Brother Valmont.
 After it was retrieved by Brooklyn, Finella and Mary continued guarding the Grimorum, leaving 997 with Brooklyn.

 In October 1996, Finella (or a woman resembling her) attended a Halloween party atop The Eyrie Building.

-She was loosely based on the real historical character Finnguala.
+She is loosely based on the mythological character Finnguala.

 Arthur Pendragon

 Arthur Pendragon (voiced by John St. Ryan) was once the legendary and Future King of Britain.
 Pendragon was based on the legend of King Arthur.
 He was awakened by Elisa to help fight the Archmage in Avalon.
 Though he had neither Merlin nor his knights nor the famed sword Excalibur, he fought Macbeth and won.
 He then decided to explore the modern world on his own, so as not draw attention to himself.
-Arriving in England, he was joined by the English gargoyle Griff, and battled Macbeth (with the help of the Manhattan Clan) to reclaim Excalibur.
+Arriving in England, Arthur was joined by the English gargoyle Griff, and battled Macbeth (with the help of the Manhattan Clan) to reclaim Excalibur.
 After defeating Macbeth and reclaiming Excalibur, he set off along with Griff on a journey to find Merlin.